lovell/sharp/docs/install.md

 ## Custom libvips

-To use a custom, globally-installed version of libvips instead of the provided binaries, make sure it is at least the version listed under `engines.libvips` in the `package.json` file and that it can be located using `pkg-config --modversion vips-cpp`.
+To use a custom, globally-installed version of libvips instead of the provided binaries, make sure it is at least the version listed under `config.libvips` in the `package.json` file and that it can be located using `pkg-config --modversion vips-cpp`.

 For help compiling libvips and its dependencies, please see